 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention the medications listed in the IMPORTANT WARNING section and any of the following: anticoagulants ('blood thinners') such as warfarin (Coumadin, Jantoven); certain antidepressants; antipsychotics (medications to treat mental illness); cisapride (Propulsid) (not available in the U.S.); diuretics ('water pills'); erythromycin (E.E.S., Eryc, Erythrocin, others); hormone replacement therapy; certain medications for irregular heartbeat such as amiodarone (Cordarone Nexterone, Pacerone), procainamide , quinidine, and sotalol (Betapace, Betapace AF, Sorine, Sotylize); nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Naprosyn, others); or probenecid (Probalan in Col-Probenecid).
 Your doctor will need to change the doses of your medications or monitor you carefully for side effects.

-- if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, Tums, others); didanosine (Videx) solution; or vitamin or mineral supplements that contain iron, magnesium, or zinc, take these medications 3 hours before or 2 hours after you take gemifloxacin.
+- if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, others); didanosine (Videx) solution; or vitamin or mineral supplements that contain iron, magnesium, or zinc, take gemifloxacin at least 2 hours before or 3 hours after you take these medications.

 - if you are taking sucralfate (Carafate) take it at least 2 hours after you take gemifloxacin.